Jullie8/yumpanadas/README.md

 # Yumpanadas

 A single page application created with React, Rails and Material UI.
 Yumpanadas was inspired by my love for empanadas and the desire to be able to discover empanadas food trucks or venues nearby, anywhere in NYC.
-The goal of this app was to connect users with nearby empanada venues and food trucks with an additional option to save an empanada spot.
+The goal of this app was to connect users with nearby empanada venues and food trucks with an additional option to save or favorite an empanada spot.

 ## Table of Contents